n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorepinecone.md

 # Pinecone

 Use the Pinecone node to interact with your Pinecone database as vector store.
-You can insert documents into a vector database, get many documents from a vector database, and retrieve documents to provide them to a retriever connected to a chain.
+You can insert documents into a vector database, get documents from a vector database, and retrieve documents to provide them to a retriever connected to a chain.

 On this page, you'll find the node parameters for the Pinecone node, and links to more resources.